KiarashS/portfolio/data/authors/default.md

 I am not only a highly self-motivated, self-taught, creative, hard-working, and problem-solver student but also a leader and senior software engineer.
 I am incredibly interested in Artificial Intelligence/Machine Learning.
 If I am not developing codes, I am somewhere else, thinking about Artificial Intelligence.
 Also, my free time is dedicated to hiking, camping, cycling, reading, swimming, and listening to music.
 These works are my daily schedules, so feel free to ask for anything related.

 I'm interested in machine learning, computer vision, image processing, NLP, IoT, and big data.
-Much of my research and interest are about the applications of the AI in medicine, healthcare, smart health, and smart environment.
+Much of my research and interest are about the applications of the AI in medicine, healthcare, intelligent health, and intelligent environment.

 To continue reading, please visit [profile.kiarashs.ir](https://profile.kiarashs.ir).